 His grace bought our redemption through the blood of Jesus.
 It washed away our sins and justified us in God’s sight.
 He sees us as clean, washed as white as snow, just as if we had never sinned at all.

 Though He was rich, the Lord Jesus Christ emptied Himself and became poor for our sakes, suffering death on the cross.
 His poverty made us rich; we are now co-heirs with Jesus of every treasure that He possesses.

 Our salvation has everything to do with what Christ has done for us, and is based on His worth and His worthiness.
 Salvation is rooted in His merit and His excellence, the work that He carried out on Calvary’s Cross, when He offered up His sinless life to pay the price for our sin, freeing us from the guilt of sin and the penalty of sin – and breaking the suffocating power of sin in our lives.

 All that humanity has to do to receive this eternal gift of salvation is to believe in the completed work of the Lord Jesus Christ, to trust in the Lord Jesus Christ as Saviour… to have faith in Him… to believe on His name.
 God has freely given humanity the amazing gift of salvation to whosoever will trust in His redeeming work on Calvary – because God is gracious and God is good.

 Have you accepted God’s gift of salvation yet?
 He does not withhold His gift from anyone who wants it.

 Let us pray

-Much love in Christ from Maurice and Margaret
+Much love and blessings to you from Maurice and Margaret